 Play World Heritage golf

 Play a round of seriously scenic golf on the world’s only golf course in a World Heritage site.
-Set within the Kingston and Arthurs Vale Historic Area – the oldest of the 11 convict sites across Australia given World Heritage Status by UNESCO in 2010 – the nine-hole links course offers stunning views from every hole, including the notorious fourth (and 13th), where the green is tucked into a rock face.
+Set within the Kingston and Arthurs Vale Historic Area – the oldest of the 11 convict sites across Australia given World Heritage Status by UNESCO in 2010 – the nine-hole links course offers stunning views from every hole, including the notorious fourth, where the green is tucked into a rock face.
 Even the clubhouse is historic: built in 1843, in convict times it was the home of the stipendiary magistrate.
-A round costs AUD$22 for 9 holes or AUD$38 for 18 holes.
 Bookings are essential.

 Norfolk Island is small, but much of the island is covered in national park, rolling green hills and towering Norfolk Island pine trees.
 Head to the protected national park on the northern edge of the island and explore the eight kilometres (4.9 miles) of walking tracks.
 Stand on top of Mt Pitt for panoramic views of the picturesque surrounds.